Yesterday Bill mumbled that he hates our old farmhouse. Yes, my husband used the words “hate” and “farmhouse” in the same sentence.

 You learn to acquiesce to some things, even embrace the bitter truths with contentment, when you know the joys of owning an old farmhouse.

 Problems abound when one chooses to live in a structure that was built over two centuries ago.
 Rotted foundations.
 Falling walls held up by a turnbuckle.
 The list goes on.
 Even so, I have many reasons I’d choose to live nowhere else.
-DISCLOSURE: Do you enjoy tips and encouragement you find here on SoulyRested?
-Would you […]
+DISCLOSURE: This post contains affiliate links.
+I’m a person of stories.
+I take them […]

 Before we moved to our New England farmhouse, which was built around 1800, I had never even considered the history of the lilac bush.
 Once I discovered the beautiful antique blooms in so many corners of our homestead, I was inquisitive to know if these fragrant trees had possibly been planted here long ago.
 DISCLOSURE: Do […]